barebaric/belt-sander/README.md

    - [x] Potentiometer knob

-   - [x] Panel for display and speed knob
+   - [ ] Panel for display and speed knob. **Draft done, but 3rd party ESP model seems to have errors, needs updating when parts arrive**

-   - [x] Odrive mount plate
+   - [x] Enclosure with mount plate for ODrive Mini and brake resistor.

    - [ ] Final assembly

 - [ ] Design and refine hub driven roller with the skateboard motor.

-   - [ ] [Model drafted](hub with skateboard motor (flat type)), but some dimensions guessed for lack of technical drawings of the motor.
+   - [ ] [Model drafted](subassemblies/hub%with%20skateboard%20motor%20(flat%20type)), but some dimensions guessed for lack of technical drawings of the motor.
 Will need updating after finalizing the motor model.

    - [ ] Depending on heat development, the hub could be made slightly smaller to make the belt unit wider.

 - [ ] Create the new overall assembly tying everything together.